Human Resources Professional with Payroll Practice and Management

 What you will learn

-• Comprehensive knowledge needed to sit for the FPC and the PHR, aPHR, or SHRM-CP certification exams
+• Discover the comprehensive knowledge needed to sit for the FPC and the PHR, aPHR, or SHRM-CP certification exams

-• A broad overview of human resources practices
+• Get a broad overview of human resources practices

-• Skills for handling recruitment, performance appraisals, and training processes
+• Obtain skills for handling recruitment, performance appraisals, and training processes

-• Strategic decision making for compensation and job evaluation
+• Learn strategic decision-making for compensation and job evaluation

-• Foundational knowledge of U.S. laws and regulations regarding employment practices
+• Gain foundational knowledge of U.S. laws and regulations regarding employment practices

-• OSHA rules governing employee health and safety
+• Understand OSHA rules governing employee health and safety

 • Understand the Fair Labor Standards Act of 1938, as well as the Internal Revenue Code